-There really is no right, or wrong way to clean your handgun.
+There really is no right, or wrong way to clean a handgun.
 There are, however, correct steps that you must take to ensure a clean and functioning firearm.
 Handgun’s tend to be the simplest firearm to clean, especially modern day striker fired handguns.
 In this article we will be going over how to maintain your handgun.
 All of the steps for cleaning your firearm should be universal.
 If you are not sure how to take apart your handgun then please refer to the owner's manual.
 If you have any other questions then please feel free to reach out to us, or grab one of our instructional mats for your firearm.

 Gun Cleaning Supplies